dev-thess/pomodoro/VERCEL-DEPLOY-CHECKLIST.md

 - [ ] `GOOGLE_CLIENT_ID`: From Google Cloud Console

 - [ ] `GOOGLE_CLIENT_SECRET`: From Google Cloud Console

+### Optional Variables

+- `DIRECT_DATABASE_URL` is now handled automatically during builds, but you can set it manually if you run migrations separately

 ## 🔄 Google OAuth Setup